ajentik/www.yanok.ai/deployment-instructions.md

 - GitHub Actions logs in the Actions tab
 - GitHub Pages settings in the repository settings
 - Your Git credentials and authentication setup
+- Next.js build errors in the workflow logs